TEMPORARILY MEETING ON ZOOM. Email email@example.com to register or get more information.

-The 4th Thursday circle is for book lovers looking for the perfect way to share thoughts and ideas on today’s writers and old favorites.
+The 4th Thursday circle is for book lovers looking for the perfect way to share thoughts and ideas on race, using today’s writers and old favorites.
 From Michelle Obama’s Becoming, to Ben Campbell's Richmond's Unhealed History, this group covers novels from the bestseller list to classic civil rights literature, to books written by up and coming authors.
 Enjoy fellowship and phenomenal reads most 4th Thursdays of the month.
 6:30 - 8:30 pm.
 We do not meet in November and December.

 Co-Conveners: Cheryl Goode, Karen Franklin, Brett Hoag, Doug Steele, and Marsha Summers

 To see a list of books our circle has discussed, please click here.

 For our first book of 2021 we will be reading Stolen: Five Free Boys Kidnapped into Slavery and Their Astonishing Odyssey Home by Richard Bell